Adderall Side Effects, Risks & Dangers of Use

 Since Adderall decreases appetite, it is also possible to suffer from unhealthy weight loss or even unintentional anorexia while taking the drug.
 Not eating enough can result in malnutrition that can affect many vital organs and have serious side effects on the body.
 Couple that with the difficulty sleeping Adderall use may induce, and the body and brain may have trouble functioning at normal rates.
 Kidneys and other organs may also be damaged by Adderall use, resulting in potential kidney failure.

-Adderall abuse can lead to side effects in anyone, regardless of age or gender; however, most intoxicating substances have varied effects in people based on age, weight, and gender.
+Adderall misuse can lead to side effects in anyone, regardless of age or gender; however, most intoxicating substances have varied effects in people based on age, weight, and gender.

 Why Does Adderall Affect Women Differently?

-Adderall and Side Effects in Women The Food and Drug Administration’s information on Adderall notes that average body weight among women influences dose administration because it changes the bioavailability of one of the amphetamines in Adderall.
-When doses were not based on body mass, the amount of amphetamine a woman actually processed was 20-30 percent higher; when the dose was adjusted, the amount of the amphetamine normalized and produced similar results across genders.
+The Food and Drug Administration’s information on Adderall notes that average body weight among women influences dose administration because it changes the bioavailability of one of the amphetamines in Adderall.
+When doses were not based on body mass, the amount of amphetamine a woman actually processed was 20-30% higher; when the dose was adjusted, the amount of the amphetamine normalized and produced similar results across genders.
 However, two other amphetamines found in Adderall were not influenced by age or gender.

 Some medical studies have shown that a woman’s menstrual cycle, primarily influenced by estrogen, can affect how bioavailable Adderall is to her body.
 During the follicular phase, which is the first 14 days of the menstrual cycle, Adderall has a greater impact on the body, including negative side effects.
 Women reported feeling high and also experiencing stronger cravings for, and physical dependency on, Adderall.
 The greater presence of estrogen during this time may enhance the effects of the amphetamines because estrogen can also trigger the release of dopamine in the brain.